difra100/Link_Prediction_with_PIGNN_IJCNN/README.md

 # Link Prediction with Physics-Inspired Graph Neural Networks

 This repository contains the code and to train and reproduce the experiments in the paper 'Link Prediction with Physics-Inspired Graph Neural Networks'.
+We have available the appendix of the paper in the 'appendix.pdf' file.
 We propose GRAFF-LP a link prediction pipeline built upon PIrd GNNs and a novel readout function that enhances the performances.
 The general overview of our framework follows.
 ![Example Image](architecture.png)